LL-Drepano/Inbound-Lead-Pipeline-self-hosted-n8n/README.md

   firewalls, HTML cleanup, layered escaping, and API rate limits.
 - Using an LLM for both *generation* (a suggested reply angle) and *extraction* (structured, machine-readable enrichment) — and knowing the difference.
-- Grounding an LLM in real source data to make its output trustworthy — the central skill in applied AI automation.
+- Grounding an LLM in real source data to make its output trustworthy — tbh the central skill in applied AI automation.